All Episodes

 All right, so now let's talk about Trump.

-Um yeah, the hearing going on earlier today, televised in Georgia, first televised hearing.
+Um, you had the hearing going on earlier today, televised in Georgia, first televised hearing.

 However, it is Fulton County, Georgia.

-You know I lived in Georgia for four years.
+You know, I lived in Georgia for four years.

 I'm not sure Donald Trump, I don't believe he can get a fair trial in those three venues at least.

-So the question is if we have four trials that take place next year, criminal trials, and let's assume three of them come back guilty, Bill O'Reilly.
+So, the question is: if we have four trials that take place next year, criminal trials, and let's assume three of them come back guilty, Bill O'Reilly.

 Well, the independent voters now say they don't want Biden.

-Some of those voters hate Trump.
+Some of those voters hate Trump, the independents.

 There's no doubt about it.

-But I think that it when it comes down to a guy who ran the government efficiently, as Trump did.
+But I think that when it comes down to a guy who ran the government efficiently, as Trump did, and if you, you know, I know people, oh no, he didn't, but real wages is it, Hannity.

-Under Trump, real wages have risen nine percent.
+Under Trump, real wages have risen 9%.

-That's a fourteen percent swing.
+That's a 14% swing.

 That's all that matters.